doubledutch/js-sdk/README.md

-sdk
+js-sdk
 ===

-Build custom app sections built on the DoubleDutch Events Platform
+Deprecated method of building custom HTML Web View sections built on the DoubleDutch Events Platform.

+For new projects, please see the [DoubleDutch Developer Platform](https://doubledutch.github.io/) for building extensions to DoubleDutch apps.

 # Samples
 [Basic SDK Sample](http://jsfiddle.net/adamliechty/xsxdS/)